PLA2G1B

 Phospholipase A_{2}, group 1B is an enzyme that in humans is encoded by the PLA2G1B gene.
+This protein functions as a digestive enzyme which is secreted by the acinar cells of the pancreas into the small intestines.
+In the intestines, it helps break down dietary phospholipids.

 Function

 Phospholipase A_{2} (EC 3.1.1.4) catalyzes the release of fatty acids from glycero-3-phosphocholines.
 The best known varieties are the digestive enzymes secreted as zymogens by the pancreas of mammals as well as fish.
 Sequences of pancreatic PLA_{2} enzymes from a variety of mammals have been reported.
 One striking feature of these enzymes is their close homology to venom phospholipases of snakes.
 Other forms of PLA_{2} have been isolated from brain, liver, lung, spleen, intestine, macrophages, leukocytes, erythrocytes, inflammatory exudates, chondrocytes, and platelets.